Need Help Interpreting a Will or Trust?

 What is Extrinsic Evidence and How Can It Help?

-In many cases, confusion in a will or in the terms of the trust can be resolved by extrinsic evidence.
+In many cases, extrinsic evidence will resolve confusion in a will or in the terms of the trust.
 This is outside evidence that can resolve a patent ambiguity, latent ambiguity and/or scrivener’s error.
 Often, a probate judge will allow the admission of extrinsic evidence to preserve the testator’s original intent.
 This may require a reformation of the will or trust.

 However, each case is different, and sometimes the courts may uphold the plain meaning of the document.
 If so, extrinsic evidence cannot add or subtract from the will or terms of the trust, although small ambiguities may be clarified.

 Notably, California probate courts usually recognize the personal usage exception.
 This admits extrinsic evidence to clarify certain language that the testator uses repeatedly.
 For example, a will may refer to a beneficiary by a nickname, rather than his or her legal name.
 Evidence such as a letter or witness testimony may clarify to whom this nickname refers.
 Additionally, the court will often overlook small errors and/or omissions according to the harmless error rule.
 This is true as long as the testator’s original intent is clear.